CSCI-2349-F23/ps2/README.md

 * Component 4: Video for Exercise D

-**All components of this problem set are due by Friday, September 15, by 11:59pm Boston time.**
+**All components of this problem set are due on Canvas by Friday, September 15, by 11:59pm Boston time.**

-*Note: Please don't try to commit changes to the repo.
-Homework should be turned in via Canvas for this class.*

 ---